 The recent school shooting in Broward County Florida reminded me of this blog I wrote a few years ago.
 Once again, politicians are using victims as pawn in a political argument and once again, people are focused on the tool of a mad man instead of the mad man himself.
 Our police tell us, “See Something, Say Something”.
 But, didn’t people say something and didn’t they say it pretty often?

 The problem was not the gun, the problem was not apathy on the part of the public.
 Nope, people did get involved and they reported him time after time.
 The problem was that the police had no options available to them.
-The man was obviously mentally disturbed but he’d committed no crime that allowed them to remove him from the public.
+The man was obviously mentally disturbed, but he’d committed no crime that allowed them to remove him from the public.
 If the police had been able to arrest him for something long-term, would that have helped?
-No, because that’s not what this man needed and the police are not the people who we need to solve these kinds of problems.
+No, because that’s not what this man needed, and the police are not the people who we need to solve these kinds of problems.
 We need mental institutions that are geared for long-term in-patient mental medical treatment and care.

 If you see something then say something, what next?
 Well, uh, nothing is next unless what you saw was a serious crime.
 If what you saw was a warning sign of something terrible about to happen, what in the hell can the police do about a warning sign?
 Nothing people!
 Not one damn thing.
-So stop with the “See Something, Say Something” mantra.
+So, stop with the “See Something, Say Something” mantra.
 It’s not ever going to work.

 This man should have been picked up and transported to a mental care facility and hospitalized, diagnosed properly, treated for his illness and cared for indefinitely until such time as he was safe to live among the rest of us.
-His physician should have been able to enter his name onto a HIPPA compliant Mental-Illness registry that is integrated into the NCIC Database that is searched when a person makes a gun purchase.
-And when he attempted to buy that weapon, that HIPPA compliant registry would have triggered an automated response that wouldn’t tell the gun store clerk what he was diagnosed with, but would deny the gun store the ability to sell that weapon to him – just like it would if he’d been a felon.
+His physician should have been able to enter his name onto a HIPPA compliant Mental-Illness registry that is integrated into the NCIC Database which can be searched when a person makes a gun purchase.
+And when he attempted to buy that weapon, that HIPPA compliant registry would have triggered an automated response that wouldn’t tell the gun store clerk what he was diagnosed with but would deny the gun store the ability to sell that weapon to him – just like it would if he’d been a felon.

-But that automated registry doesn’t currently exist and that treatment hospital doesn’t exist.
-Nothing exists but jails and prisons and police but jails and prisons and police can’t do anything until after the murders occur.
+But that automated registry doesn’t currently exist, and that treatment hospital doesn’t exist.
+Nothing exists but jails and prisons and police.
+But jails and prisons and police can’t do anything until after the murders occur.
 So, “see something, do nothing” is perhaps a more appropriate jingle don’t you think?
 What’s horrible too is that disturbed young man will live out his life in a prison that will never treat him for his mental illness.
-Instead, he will live a hellish life of chaos and fear in a place he really doesn’t deserve to live in and children are dead that should be going to school and dating and taking their driving tests and fulfilling and enriching the lives of their parents and siblings and communities.
+Instead, he will live a hellish life of chaos and fear in a place he really doesn’t deserve to live in, and children are dead that should be going to school and dating and taking their driving tests and fulfilling and enriching the lives of their parents and siblings and communities.
 None of this should have happened and it all could have been prevented.

 President Obama, in his first term, had control of both houses of congress and the white house…if he had thought gun control would have solved this problem, he could have certainly tried it.
-But instead, he put all his political capital in passing a health care bill that still ignored the mentally-ill.
+But instead, he put all his political capital in passing a health care bill that still ignored the mentally ill.
 He totally ignored gun control and was the only president in recent history who had the power to modify the way we buy guns.

 We need to do whatever we can to keep our mentally-ill out of jails and prisons, and instead inside places that know how to properly care for them, and we need to keep them from buying guns without restricting lawful purchases of guns by law-abiding citizens.
 That’s it.
 There’s nothing political about it.
 It’s the right thing to do for the greater good of everyone.